Lyctus carbonarius

 Human Relevance

 Major economic pest of hardwood products globally.
 Damages hardwood flooring, furniture, structural timbers, plywood, tool handles, picture frames, baskets, and ladders. often originates in pre-construction timber, making prevention difficult.
 Varnished, painted, or polished surfaces resist direct attack but may conceal existing tunnels used for -laying.
 International timber trade facilitates global spread.
-Control relies on proper timber drying, , and chemical treatment of susceptible hardwoods.
+Control relies on proper timber drying, storage , and chemical treatment of susceptible hardwoods.

 Similar Taxa